I worked as a VW technician during the VW emissions crisis, that was a crazy time, seemed like every customer was complaining about their VW.

 - Vw Golf engine cover

-Before buying any vehicle, it’s always worth investing few dollars to check the vin number against a data base.
-An audit with a company like VinAudit (links to VinAudit) will guard against Mileage fraud, Salvage rebuilds, Title washing and Vin cloning.
+Before buying a used VW or car or any used vehicle, it’s always worth investing just a few dollars to check the VIN number against the vehicle database.
+An audit with a company like VinAudit (links to VinAudit) will guard against Mileage fraud, Salvage rebuilds, Title washing, Vin cloning, and a ton of buying pitfalls.

 How long will a VW last?
 Volkswagen’s generally, are good quality cars and should have no trouble covering 150,000 miles without any major faults.